-The 2018 Winter Olympic Games will take place in Pyeongchang, Korea, from February 9th to 25th (followed by the Paralympics in March, 9th to 18th).
-These will be the first Winter Olympics in Asia outside of Japan (which has held them twice – Sapporo 1972 and Nagano 1998), and Korea’s second Olympics following the Seoul 1988 Summer Games.
+The 2018 Winter Olympic & Paralympic Games took place in Pyeongchang, Korea, in February & March 2018.
+These were the first Winter Olympics in Asia outside of Japan (which has held them twice – Sapporo 1972 and Nagano 1998), and Korea’s second Olympics following the Seoul 1988 Summer Games.

 For many skiers & boarders around the world, skiing in Asia is a bit of unknown quantity; while Japan (and especially the northern island of Hokkaido) is famous for its legendary powder snow, skiing on the rest of the continent receives little global attention.
-That’s about to change though – with Pyeongchang 2018 being followed by Beijing 2022, skiing in (Northeast) Asia is about to get more exposure than ever before.
+That’s about to change though – with Pyeongchang 2018 being followed by Beijing 2022, skiing in (Northeast) Asia is getting more exposure than ever before.

 Pyeonchang County, Gangwon Province, Korea

-The host ‘city’ in this case is actually neither a city nor a ski resort, but in fact a county.
+The host ‘city’ in this case was actually neither a city nor a ski resort, but in fact a county.
 The county of Pyeongchang is a subdivision of the province of Gangwon-do, which is home to the lion’s share of South Korea’s skiing.

-Being a county, Pyeongchang covers a pretty large area which includes three ski resorts, all of which are hosting events along with a purpose-built course in the neighbouring county of Jeongseon.
+Being a county, Pyeongchang covers a pretty large area which includes three ski resorts, all of which hosted events along with a purpose-built course in the neighbouring county of Jeongseon.

-The port city of Gangneung is the main population centre near Pyeongchang, and will also be a focal point of the Games both in terms of hosting events, and also for transportation, accommodation & services, etc
+The port city of Gangneung is the main population centre near Pyeongchang, and was also a focal point of the Games both in terms of hosting all the ice events, and also for transportation, accommodation & services, etc

 Pyeongchang 2018 Host Venues

-As outlined above, events are being held at 4 different ski hills and in the city of Gangneung; the venues at the resorts are labelled the ‘Mountain Cluster’, and the venues in Gangneung are the ‘Coastal Cluster’.
+As outlined above, events were held at 4 different ski hills and in the city of Gangneung; the venues at the resorts were labelled the ‘Mountain Cluster’, and the venues in Gangneung were the ‘Coastal Cluster’.